ArthurSrz/OpenDataCanvas_Design_PhD/3_phase_exploratoire.md

 **Elements techniques de l'écosystème**

 Service innovation in open data ecosystems describe the fact that data providers give data to users, so they can co-create services toward collective interests (Attour and Rallet 2014).
-More precisely, it breaks down into 3 elements (Lusch and Nambisan, 2015) : the open data ecosystem, the open data platform and value co-creation which refers to “the processes and activities that underlie resource integration and incorporate different actor roles in the ecosystem” (Lusch and Nambisan, 2015, p.
+More precisely, it breaks down into 3 elements (Lusch and Nambisan, 2015) : the open data ecosystem, the open data platform and value co-creation mechanisms which refers to “the processes and activities that underlie resource integration and incorporate different actor roles in the ecosystem” (Lusch and Nambisan, 2015, p.
 162).

 ![](http://opendatatales.com/wp-content/uploads/2020/03/Screen-Shot-2020-03-03-at-16.02.15.png)
 ##### Figure 17 : Positionnement de l'écosystème (Lusch et Nambisan, 2015)